N-Nagorny/expman-server/README.md

 # ExpMan

 ## docker-compose
-ExpMan is adapted to deploy with docker-compose.
+ExpMan is adapted to be deployed with docker-compose.
 There are two Docker containers:
 1. `postgresql` which contains a DBMS instance of the same name.
 2. `expman-server` which contains the application itself.